-To date, CEBC has partnered with more than 20 of the world's leading chemical companies.
-The reason?
-To identify the most important technical challenges and opportunities, to gain insights on commercial practices, and to help drive projects from fundamental concepts to pilot-ready catalytic systems.
-This industry-focused approach, uncommon in many university research programs, helps maximize the potential impact of our discoveries.
+More than 20 of the world's leading chemical companies have partnered with us since 2003.
+Partnering with industry help us identify key technical challenges and opportunities.
+It also sheds light on commercial practices and helps to drive projects from fundamental concepts to pilot-ready systems.
+This industry-focused approach, uncommon in many university research programs, maximizes the potential impact of our discoveries.

-Chemical companies partner with CEBC because of our industry-focused, industry-driven research.
-We listen to our partners' needs.
-We learn from their expertise.
-Most importantly, we look for cost-competitive, eco-friendly solutions to the obstacles that matter most.
+We listen to our partners' needs, learn from their expertise, and look for cost-competitive, eco-friendly solutions to the obstacles that matter most.

 Companies seek membership with CEBC to:

 - Gain privileged access to intellectual property and keep abreast of the latest developments in catalytic processing

 - Openly collaborate with other companies in areas of shared interest

 - Closely work with graduate students and postdocs as prospective future employees

 - Launch deeper collaborations through joint proposals or sponsored projects